 Check one: Criterion is singular, which means that it is only referring to one thing.
 Think of the “o” in criterion as standing for one.

 Is it criterion or criteria?
-Each of these words refer to different quantities of something, and the misuse of them is widely considered an error.
+Each of these words refers to different quantities of something, and the misuse of them is widely considered an error.
 If you want your writing to look professional, it is best to keep track of the plural criteria and the singular criterion.

 Criteria is the plural form of criterion.
 It is used when referring to more than one criterion.